HarryOmusisi/projects/README.md

 # drivingschool
-A website for a driving school
+A website for a driving school done by Harry Wafula Omusisi and Dennis Maigua